dylanjm/senior_thesis/README.md

----
-title: "Dynamic Factor Markov Switching Model & Neural Networks"
+# "Dynamic Factor Markov Switching Model & Neural Networks"

-author: "Dylan McDowell"
+## "Dylan McDowell"

-date: "April 7, 2018"
+## "April 7, 2018"
----

 This is a repository holding all the information contained in my senior project where I analyze the performance of two models when predicting business cycle turning points.